jskuk/jskuk.github.io/_pages/research.md

 "The Language of Segregation: Variation in the Description of Rental Housing Across Neighborhoods" with Ariela Schachter and Max Besbris

-"The Distribution of Fair Market Rent Housing in the Metropolitan United States" with Ariela Schachter and Max Besbris
+"The Distribution of Fair Market Rent Housing in the Metropolitan United States" with Ariela Schachter and Max Besbris (work in progress)

 ## Political Communication and Text Analysis